thomasjwilliam/hai-docs/docs/reference/markdown-directives.md

 ## Global directives attributes

-* `class`
+`class`
-  * The class attribute assigns a directive to a named group, acting as a selector to programmatically target and manipulate a set of directives with the [`hai.doc` utility library](https://thomasjwilliam.github.io/hai-docs/docs/reference/macro-utility-library/).
-  * Value: one or more names separated by whitespace.
+A [set of space-separated tokens](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#set-of-space-separated-tokens) that represents the various classes the directive belongs to, helpful for targeting them in macro scripts using the hai.doc utility library.

-* `id`
+`id`
-  * The id attribute provides a completely unique identifier for a single element within a document that can be targetted and manipulated with the [`hai.doc` utility library](https://thomasjwilliam.github.io/hai-docs/docs/reference/macro-utility-library/).
+A completely unique identifier for a single element within a document, helpful for targeting them in macro scripts using the hai.doc utility library.
-  * Value: a single unique name.